duong98/public-notes/javascript/types-scope.md

 2. Execution occurs; Because all variables are known from Pass 1, they may be accessed before they're declared.

 ### #Hoisting
-Hoisted variables are initalized to undefined
+Hoisted variables are initialized to undefined
 example:
 ```javascript
 console.log(foo); // logs error, not defined